jordanmckinney/blog/src/documents/books/lessonsofhistory.md

 <img src="../../public/images/book_covers/lessonsofhistory.jpg" id="cover" alt="Lessons of History"/>
-<p id="title">Lessons of History, Durant</p>
+<p id="title">The Lessons of History, Will and Ariel Durant</p>

+An insightful and even poetic high-level overview of human history from many angles.
+Some lines that stood out for me:

-Heaven and utopia are buckets in a well: when ones goes down the other goes up; when religion declines Communism grows. p.30
+"Heaven and utopia are buckets in a well: when one goes down the other goes up; when religion declines Communism grows."

-The only real revolution is in the enlightenment of the mind and the improvement of character, the only real emancipation is individual, and the only real revolutionists are philosophers and saints.
+"The only real revolution is in the enlightenment of the mind and the improvement of character, the only real emancipation is individual, and the only real revolutionists are philosophers and saints."